DanielTakeshi/rl_algorithms/il/README.md

 # Commands, Code, etc.

-To generate expert data, see the relevant scripts in the `bash_scripts` directory.
-For instance, with Hopper I ran:
+To generate expert data, run

 ```
-python run_expert.py experts/Hopper-v1.pkl Hopper-v1 --render --num_rollouts 4
-python run_expert.py experts/Hopper-v1.pkl Hopper-v1 --render --num_rollouts 11
-python run_expert.py experts/Hopper-v1.pkl Hopper-v1 --render --num_rollouts 18
-python run_expert.py experts/Hopper-v1.pkl Hopper-v1 --render --num_rollouts 25
+bash bash_scripts/gen_exp_data.sh
 ```

-These generate expert policies and I have modified the code to save these.
-I can benchmark the rollout results with those in the [Generative Adversarial Imitation Learning paper][1] to ensure that performance is comparable.
-(See Table 1 in that paper.)
+which will run and save expert trajectories.
+They're not in this repository since they're rather larger.
+The number of trajectories used should match the numbers reported in the [Generative Adversarial Imitation Learning paper][1] (see Table 1).
+The expert performance that I'm seeing is roughly similar to what's reported in the paper, with the exception of the Walker environment, but I may be running a different version of it.
+See the output in `logs/gen_exp_data.text` for details.

 To run behavioral cloning and to test results, use the `bash_scripts` directory again, this time for scripts running the behavioral cloning code.